 How to write an environmental policy

-How to successfully integrate an environmental policy
+How to keep your environmental policy up to date

-Implementing your environmental policy
+When to review your environmental policy

 You could review your policy after its first six months, and then annually after that.
 Bear in mind that if your business activities or operations change significantly, the policy may need to be amended.